 Although a referral from your primary physician is the preferred way to have an initial appointment scheduled, it is not required.

-When I start going to the Memory Loss Assessment Clinic, does it replace my primary care clinic?
+Does the Memory Loss Assessment Clinic replace my primary care clinic?

-No, the Memory Loss Assessment Clinic does not replace a patient's primary care clinic; memory loss assessments augment the patients' care.
+No, the Memory Loss Assessment Clinic does not replace a patient's primary care clinic.

-As a family member will I have the opportunity to speak to the physician to voice my concerns about my loved one with memory loss?
+Will family members have the opportunity to speak to the physician to voice concerns about our loved one’s memory loss?

-Yes, family members/caregivers are a big help in filling in the gaps and getting a better understanding of the degree of memory loss.
-If your loved one agrees during the appointment, time will be made; otherwise, before the appointment, you can speak to the nurse case manager about your concerns and she will relay this information to the physician.
+Yes, family members are a big help in filling in the gaps and getting a better understanding of the degree of memory loss.
+If your loved one agrees, time will be made during the appointment.
+Otherwise, you can speak to the nurse case manager before the appointment and they will relay your concerns to the physician.

 Will my primary care physician get a copy of what went on during the visit?

-Yes, if you are in the Fairview system, files are maintained through our electronic health record system; otherwise, your health care record will be mailed or faxed to your primary care clinic.
+Yes, if you are in the Fairview system, files are maintained through our electronic health record system.
+If you are not in the Fairview system, your health care record will be mailed or faxed to your primary care clinic.

 What can I expect out of the appointment at the Memory Loss Assessment Clinic?

-The physician and nurse case manager will meet with you and your family/caregiver (if you bring them to the appointment) all together.
-Then the physician will meet with the family/caregiver, if the patient agrees, and the nurse case manager will perform screening tests with the patient.
-Once tests are completed, everyone will meet together to discuss the next plan, whether that be more lab tests, imaging, medication or more cognitive testing and then follow up to discuss the diagnosis.
+The physician and nurse case manager will meet with you and any family members or caregivers that you bring to the appointment.
+The nurse case manager will perform screening tests with the patient.
+Once tests are completed, everyone will meet together to discuss the next steps.
+These could include lab tests, imaging, medication or more cognitive testing.